OpenStackSanDiego/SecurityServiceChains/Lab2.md

 ## IP Forwarding and Routing Setup

-* Setup routes to/from webclient and webserver on netmon1 and netmon2
+* Setup routes to/from webclient and webserver across all the netmon instances.

 See Lab #1 for the CLI syntax.
-Be sure to turn on IP Forwarding and setup the routes on both virtual machines netmon1 and netmon2.
+Be sure to turn on IP Forwarding and setup the routes on all netmon instances.

 ## Service Chaining

-Create a new service chain that sends HTTP traffic from the web client to the web server through both netmon1 and netmon2.
+Create a new service chain that sends HTTP traffic from the web client to the web server through all the netmon instances.

 * Create the Flow Classifier for HTTP (tcp port 80) traffic from the WebClient to the WebServer.
 ```bash